Buying a Condo in Singapore: The Ultimate Guide

 Simply put: condos in Singapore aren’t cheap.
 You should expect to invest a considerable sum money on your new property here.

 Not every flat in Singapore is outrageously expensive.
-Apartments in Singapore’s East Region, near Changi Airport, are frequently priced below S$1 million.
+Apartments in Singapore’s East Region, near Changi Airport, are commonly priced below S$1 million.

 Neighborhoods in Singapore